pananton/busrpc-spec/busrpc.md

 ## Namespace description file

 Namespace description file *namespace.proto* must always contain definition of the namespace descriptor `NamespaceDesc` - a special protobuf `message` (or predefined structure in terms of this specification), which provides information about the namespace by means of a nested types.
-Current version of the busrpc specification does not define any nested types with special meaning, however, namespace descriptor (probably - empty) still must be provided:
+Current version of the busrpc specification does not define any nested types with special meaning, however, even empty namespace descriptor must be explicitly defined:

 ```
 // file ./api/chat/namespace.proto